brunoczim/linux-conio/README.md

 # linux-conio
 A compatibility library so Linux users can work with Conio projects.
 Implemented on ncurses.
+Currently very incomplete.

 # Building